jmtalarn/docs/source/index.html.md

 # Getting Started

 Welcome to [microlink.io](https://microlink.io) API.
-You can use it for get relevant information from any link.
+You can use it for get relevant information from any website.
 The service is oriented for build embed previsualizations of third party links in your site.

 > Entering an URL, you will receive the information behind the link.
 Easy peasy.